Shopify/wasm-bench/README.md

 This suite doesn't use Sightglass's CLI to run the benchmarks.
 Instead it uses Criterion for Rust benchmarks and JavaScript's `Performance` API for JavaScript benchmarks.

-Sightglass uses Wasmtime's Benchmark API which intentionally uses a Shuffling Allocator to ensure statistically meaningful results, but make it unsuitable for rough comparisons between different engines.
+Sightglass uses Wasmtime's Benchmark API which intentionally uses a Shuffling Allocator to ensure statistically meaningful results, but make it unsuitable for comparisons between different engines.